Highway blockade reveals splits in Hong Kong protest movement

 “I was asleep when they had closed-door meetings.
 I was worried and scared after I realised what had happened and most protesters had left.
 I was worried the police might storm in again because so few people are left.
 Some protesters from the outside have gone too far.”

-“Universities are places to study, not to resolve political disputes, or even a battlefield to create weapons and use force,” he said.

-“If the university cannot continue to fulfil its basic mission and tasks, we must seek the assistance of relevant government departments to lift the current crisis.”
+Most protesters had left by late evening but the road remained closed.

-The highway closed again on Friday evening after its partial reopening and the Cross-Harbour Tunnel, outside the barricaded Polytechnic University where protesters have practised firing bows and arrows and throwing petrol bombs in a half-empty swimming pool, remained shut.
+The Cross-Harbour Tunnel, outside the barricaded Polytechnic University where protesters have practised firing bows and arrows and throwing petrol bombs in a half-empty swimming pool, remained shut.

-Students and protesters, who have barricaded at least five campuses, were burning makeshift roadblocks at Chinese University.

-Remaining Chinese University students hunkered down on the bridge over the Tolo highway, black pirate-style freedom flags flying from lookout posts.
-A few on ladders with binoculars kept watch over the road.
+Students and protesters have barricaded at least five campuses in the Chinese-ruled city.
+Police have kept their distance from the campuses for more than two days, saying both sides should cool off, but many observers are afraid of what will happen if and when they move in.

+Activists also littered Nathan Road in the Kowloon district of Mong Kok, a frequent venue for protests, with bricks and set a street barricade on fire.

 The week has seen a marked intensification of the violence.

-A 70-year-old street cleaner, who had been hit in the head by one of several bricks police said had been thrown by “masked rioters”, died on Thursday.
+A 70-year-old street cleaner died on Thursday after being hit on the head by one of several bricks police said had been thrown by “masked rioters”.
 On Monday, police blamed a “rioter” for dousing a man in petrol and setting him on fire.
 The victim is in critical condition.

 On the same day, police shot a protester in the abdomen.
-He is in stable condition.
+He was in stable condition.

 “We can no longer can say Hong Kong is a safe city,” Chief Secretary for Administration Matthew Cheung told a briefing.

 Protesters are angry at perceived Chinese meddling in the city since it returned to Beijing rule in 1997 under a “one country, two systems” formula guaranteeing its colonial-era freedoms.
+Their demands include full democracy and an independent investigation into perceived police brutality.

 China denies interfering and has blamed Western countries for stirring up trouble.

-Police have kept their distance from the campuses for more than two days, saying both sides should cool off, but many observers are afraid of what will happen if and when they move in.
+Police say they are acting with restraint in the face of potentially deadly attacks.

 China and Hong Kong both condemned an attack in London on Thursday by a “violent mob” on Hong Kong’s justice secretary, the first direct altercation between demonstrators and a government minister.